ksmks0921/Assessment-Innosripta-Full/README.md

-<h1 align="center">Laravel Test</h1>
+<h1 align="center">Laravel-React Test</h1>

 ## Introduction

-I am Alexander Mamaril, senior Laravel developer with over 7 years' experience.
+I am Alexander Mamaril, senior Full Stack developer with over 7 years' experience.
 I have completed Skill Test.

-> This is a sever for api

 This guide will help you install and set up a Laravel project using Docker.